Matsko3/ElysiaPS/README.md

 # ElysiaPS
-a ps for a certain anime game
+a ps for the famous game GENSHIN IMPACT

 New function preview!